Board members' Code of Conduct

 - Board Members are expected to participate in collective decision making, accept a majority decision of the Board and not act individually, unless specifically authorised to do so.

-Conduct of Meetings
+Conduct of meetings

 - Most of ITI’s governance is conducted at Board meetings; therefore, effective meetings are essential to good governance.
 All Board Members have a responsibility for ensuring that meetings are productive.